TheAisBack/sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Constraint propagation is used in the Naked Twins Strategy by looking for two twins, which are located in a row or column in a Sudoku puzzle.

-Once located these 2 twins that share the 2 same numbers will then be removed from the other boxes in the shared row or column.
-Once this is established, the algorithm will then calculate and figure out which box matches the correct number and print off the correct number of the twin for that box.
+Once we locate numbers 3 & 5 (Any two numbers will work) we locate another 3 & 5 in the box, this would be called 2 twins.
+We then remove 3 from one box and 5 from the other until we find a solution.

 The image below will show a detailed image on how that works.